 |Ciliary body ||Ciliary smooth muscle and ciliary processes; covered with a secretory epithelium || |

-Holds suspensory ligaments that attach ...
+Holds suspensory ligaments ...